jitdarkfighter/Precog-Assignment/Task2/report.md

 - So i read this paper on CRNN. https://arxiv.org/abs/1507.05717
     - This paper suited our use case.
     - Like the model used in problem 1, it has a convolution layer to get the spacial features.
+The convolution layers here also resemble the VGG architecture.
     - Then from going from left to right on the feature maps generated, a vector of feature sequences is generated.
 This means the ith feature vector is the concatenation of the ith column of all maps.
     - This feature sequence is then the input to the Bi-directional LSTM.
 We need to use an RNN architecture here to get the sequence since the length of the captcha text isnt constant.
     - Then Transcription, it is the process of converting per frame predictions made by the RNN into a label sequence.